 - " Symphonic Band 2

 - " Symphonic Band 3

 - " Symphonic Band 4

 - " Symphonic Band 5

 - These courses offer the advanced music student the opportunity to perform in a top-level performing ensemble.

 - " Participation outside of class will be required for some football and basketball games, extra rehearsals, a band festival, parades, rallies, concerts and one major extended trip each year.

-- Band 2
+- " Band 2

-- Band 3
+- " Band 3

-- Band 4
+- " Band 4

 - " Band 5

-- Jazz Ensemble
+- " Jazz Ensemble

 - " Approval of the Band Director and audition.

+- " Zero period.

+- " Treble Choir

-- A Capella Choir
+- " A Capella Choir

-- Students must have completed Treble Choir.
+- " Students must have completed Treble Choir.

-- Treble Choir

-- Concert Choir 2 >>

-- Concert Choir 3

-- Concert Choir 4

-- " Choir 2
+- " Concert Choir 2

-- " Choir 3
+- " Concert Choir 3

-- " Choir 4
+- " Concert Choir 4

 - " AP Music Theory

-- 11th or 12th grade standing.
+- " 11th or 12th grade standing.

-- Students must be able to read musical notation and have some familiarity with the use of the keyboard.
+- " Students must be able to read musical notation and have some familiarity with the use of the keyboard.

-- Chamber Choir
+- " Chamber Choir

-- 11th or 12th grade standing.

 - The Chamber Choir is an audition only choir for advanced students who wish to improve their singing and musical knowledge.